Deveraux071/ezraFit/backend/body_measurement/README.md

 ### How to test:
 - For the first two images, (arms spread and facing to the side), click where your waist is.
 (2 dots).
 Press esc.
-- Next two images, (arms spread and facing to the side), click where your shoulders are.
+- Next two images, (arms spread and facing to the side), click where your chest is.
 (2 dots).
 Press esc.
 - Next two images, (arms spread and facing to the side), click where your hips are.
 (2 dots).
 Press esc.

-- When the checkboard image appears, click your left shoulder, then the left side of your neck, then the right side of your neck and then finally the right shoulder.
-(4 dots).
+- Then click the left side of your neck, then the right side of your neck.
+(2 dots).
 Press esc.

-(Repeat for the next image)
+- Then click the left shoulder, then the right shoulder.
+(2 dots).
+Press esc.

-- When the arms spread image appears, click your left wrist, then your left shoulder, then the right shoulder, and finally the right wrist.
+- Next two images, click the left shoulder, then left side of your neck, then right side of the neck and right shoulder (like the two above).
 (4 dots).
 Press esc.

-(Repeat for the next image)
+- Then in the next image (arms spread image), click on the left wrist then the right wrist.
+(2 dots).
+Press esc.

 - Finally the standing image will appear.
 Click your left inseam, then left ankle, then right inseam and finally right ankle.
 (4 dots).
 Press esc.